Role of Business Intelligence & Data Warehousing in Government Sector

 Database: We have a centralized repository to store the bulk data.
 We use the database to keep consolidated information to avoid long waiting times when you make a query.

 ETL tool: ETL stands for Extract, Transform and Load.
-It is the process used to get the information out of the data source like ERP, CRM, etc. Also, with the help of ETL tools, we can make any adjustments and then make data available for the visualization tools.
+It is the process used to get the information out of the data source like ERP, CRM, etc. Also, with the help of ETL development tools, we can make any adjustments and then make data available for the visualization tools.
 We can then define the transformation and then load the final information after processing the data.

 A Digital Identity system includes the following components: